iogbole/blog.israelo/_posts/2025-09-15-agentic-journey.md

 ## Product metrics nust change

-At Elastic, I looked after BI for a while.
+When I was Elastic (as Principal Product Manager), I looked after BI for a while.
 I spent a lot of time diving into metrics: MAU, DAU, product segmentation, retention curves.
 We lived and died by understanding how users moved through the product.

 If I were to do it all over again, my approach would be different.
 The question isn’t “How many people logged in today?” or “Which feature saw the most clicks?”
 The questions become: